Sha12687/Portfolio-Project/README.md

 # Resume_project
-Resume Project using complete HTML/CSS
+Resume Project using complete HTML/CSS .
+In this project we use different kind HTMl tags and CSS and CSS proprties .